Lake Atitlan - nov 2023-sophie knight-185

 Where to Travel in March

-March marks a shift across South America, as seasons, landscapes and rhythms change.
+March marks a shift in seasons across South America, as autumn begins to set in.

-Long summer days ease into harvests and cooler evenings, bringing a very different tempo from the peak summer months.
-Further north, the dry season still holds across the Caribbean and Central America, but with fewer crowds.
+It brings a very different tempo from the peak summer months: days are still long and pleasant, but with cooler evenings, and far fewer travellers.
+Further north, the dry season still holds across the Caribbean and Central America.

 For those considering exploring Latin America in March, our specialists have selected five destinations that truly come into their own.